emera86/SASmanual-MkDocs/SASmanual/docs/statistics/anova.md

 ---

-* Of the **between-group variability** is significantly larger than the **within-group variability**, you reject the null that all the group means are equal
+* If the **between-group variability** is significantly larger than the **within-group variability**, you reject the null that all the group means are equal
 * You partition out the variability using sums of squares:
     * **Between-group** variation: also called Model Sum of Squares (SSM): $\sum n_i (\overline Y_i- \overline {\overline Y})^2$
     * **Within-group** variation: also called Error Sum of Squares (SSE): $\sum \sum (Y_{ij}- \overline Y_i)^2$